liamzdenek/stitch-fix-application/memory-bank/activeContext.md

    - Options: Configure error document, use Lambda@Edge
    - Current approach: Configure error document to index.html

-4. **Email Generation Debugging**:
+4. **Email Sending in Production**:
-   - Question: Why are emails not being generated for users with low engagement scores?
+   - Question: How to handle email sending in production?
-   - Options: Check CloudWatch logs, verify event flow, test email processor directly
+   - Options: Verify sender and recipient domains in SES, request production access, use a different email service
-   - Current approach: Investigating the issue
+   - Current approach: For testing, we could modify the Lambda to skip actual email sending and just mark emails as "SENT" in DynamoDB

 ## Key Insights